punitkatiyar/react-master-guide/README.md

 npm run dev  // to run the code
 ```
 <hr>

+## React Components

+React is built around the concept of components, which are self-contained UI elements that can be reused throughout your application.

+> function Component
+> class Component

 - **JSX (JavaScript XML)** is a syntax extension used in React to describe the structure of user interface components in a more concise and intuitive way.
 It allows you to write HTML-like code directly in your JavaScript files, which is then transformed into JavaScript objects by the transpiler (such as Babel) before it's run by the browser.